AEATech/web-snapshot-profiler-xhprof-bundle/README.md

 [![Code Coverage](.build/coverage_badge.svg)](.build/clover.xml)

-The package contains symfony bundle to profile applications with xhprof.
+The package contains symfony bundle to profile web applications with xhprof.
 It can be used for production profiling.

 System requirements: